MolEvolEpid/SEEPS/README.md

 3. Obtain a random sampling of active infections that are sampled.
 It is computationally expensive to reconstruct large trees.
 4. Reduce the simulation output to a transmission history tree.
-5. Convert the transmission history tree to a phylogeny using \[Author et al, Y###\] to obtain more realistic results
+5. Convert the transmission history tree to a phylogeny to obtain more realistic results.
 6. Reduce the phylogeny to a pairwise distance matrix.

 ## Additional options and features